Personal AI digital twins: the future of human interaction?

 Meanwhile, instances like that shared by Olga Loiek on YouTube, where she addresses being cloned without consent (she seems to be handling this remarkably well, I think), underscore the necessity of regulation and informed consent in the digital age.
 Yet, there's also a recognition of the dual nature of technology-capable of both harm and good-which calls for a balanced, thoughtful approach to its development and use.

-For more on this important point, I highly recommend Kentaro ToIyama’s 2015 bookGeek Heresy: Rescuing Social Change From The Cult of Technology” - it is on the top of my required reading list for students that I mentor these days.
+For more on this important point, I highly recommend Kentaro Toyama’s 2015 bookGeek Heresy: Rescuing Social Change From The Cult of Technology” - it is on the top of my required reading list for students that I mentor these days.

 As for me, I really want to own a personal AI digital twin of me.
 While I am concerned that the digital twin may not be very good at first, I still believe that AI digital twins may be an important service innovation for humanity to get beyond the many limitations of language-based communication, which is currently pretty low-bandwidth.